gehring/tilecoding/README.md

 						rnd_stream = np.random.RandomState())
 ```
 This gives us 5 overlapping set of tilings, each 10x10x10 grids.
 By default, tilings generated this way will be
-uniformly offset from each other in order to uniformly distribute the expressiveness.
+given a uniform random offset based on the width a tile for the a given layer.
 In some cases, we might want
-to specify the offsets ourselves, either to randomize the representation or add domain knowledge.
+to specify the offsets ourselves, either to randomize the representation in a specific way or add domain knowledge.
 Random offsets can
 be created manually with the offset argument as such:
 ```python
 ntiles = [np.array([10,10,10], dtype='int')]